pgniewko/rndmesh/README.md

 REFERENCES
 ===============
-Delaunay Triangulation on a Sphere follows STRIPACK implementation.
-Please refer to the following paper for more details:

-Robert Renka,
+1. "Mechanics of Confined Microbial Populations", P. Gniewek, PhD Thesis, UC Berkeley (2018)
-Algorithm 772: STRIPACK: Delaunay Triangulation and Voronoi Diagram on the Surface of a Sphere, ACM Transactions on Mathematical Software,
+2. "Algorithm 772: STRIPACK: Delaunay Triangulation and Voronoi Diagram on the Surface of a Sphere", R. Renka, 23(3) 416-434, ACM Transactions on Mathematical Software (1997)
-Volume 23, Number 3, September 1997, pages 416-434.